I’ve been to enough fashion shows to know they’re weird.

 I’ve seen brands in Miami put together fashion films that do more than any runway could.
 They tell stories.
 They reach millions instead of hundreds.
 And they don’t require flying editors from New York to Paris four times a year.

 The accessibility piece matters too.
 When what style jeans are in fashion lwspeakfashion becomes a conversation anyone can join, not just the people who scored an invite, fashion gets more interesting.
+Lwspeakfashion Styling Guide by Letwomenspeak is where I take this idea even further.

 Now let’s talk about sustainability.